ackerrs/ackerrs.github.io/essays/pi-and-i-ics-314-and-typescript-are-fine.md

   - Typescript
   - Learning
 ---
-# Pi and I: ICS 314 and Typescript Are Fine

 Attempting a Bachelor of Science for the second time and being twice the age of classmates, a regular schedule and normalized syntax are appreciated.
 As such, the strict type declarations of Typescript and the persistent staccato of short, fast exercises are delightful in ways unexpected.